feg59crz/notes/Notes/HTML/HTML.md

 # Hypertext Markup Language
-or [[HTML]].
+or [[Notes/Web/HTML]].
 Is a markup language that tells web browsers how to structure the web pages you visit.

 ## Notes